bernardoVale/k8s-talk/markdown.md

  1 - Show what happens when a statefulset is deleted
  1 - Create the statefulset again show that the pvc will be still marked for us 1 - Add content to the volumes

+---
+class: top, middle
+layout: false

+# Health Checks.
+You should have one!

+---

+# Probe

+A Probe is a diagnostic performed periodically by the kubelet on a Container.
+To perform a diagnostic, the kubelet calls a Handler implemented by the Container

+--

+**ExecAction**

+Executes a specified command inside the Container.
+The diagnostic is considered successful if the command exits with a status code of 0.

+--

+**TCPSocketAction**

+Performs a TCP check against the Container’s IP address on a specified port.
+The diagnostic is considered successful if the port is open.

+--

+**HTTPGetAction**

+Performs an HTTP Get request against the Container’s IP address on a specified port and path.
+The diagnostic is considered successful if the response has a status code greater than or equal to 200 and less than 400.